-Actually, this song is also featured both Descemer Bueno (see above) and Gente de Zona among others.
+Actually, this song also features both Descemer Bueno (see above) and Gente de Zona among others.

 Cambiará – X Alfonso

 “Cambiará” (It Will Change) is one of the slower songs from the Cuban multi-artist X Alfonso, who normally does more rock and hip-hop-inspired Cuban music.

 I chose to include “Cambiará” because it shows (as many other of the songs on the list) scenes from everyday life in Cuba.
 If you listen carefully to the lyrics, there is a very strong criticism of the political situation in Cuba.

 X Alfonso is known in Cuba to make provoking songs that criticize the regime.
 And then he is the founder of the now super popular and internationally recognized nightclub and museum, Fábrica de Arte Cubano or simply FAC.

 Chan Chan – Buena Vista Social Club

 No Cuban song list without a song from Buena Vista Social Club!
 One of the most well-known and popular songs from Buena Vista Social Club is “Chan Chan”.

 Most people will recognize the iconic sound of the famous Cuban ensemble which counted several retired Cuban musicians.
 The goal of this group of musicians was to revive Cuban music from before the revolution.
 And they definitely did… to all over the world!